brigalabs/dummy-backend/README.md

 | POST   | /users     | create a user (generate the ID for you) |
 | GET    | /users/    | return a list of users (more below)     |

+## Creation

+Every object created will be augmented with 3 attributes:

+- `id`: The uniq identifier, here as UUID
+- `createdAt`: A ISO date string (so it's sortable and comparable)
+- `updatedAt`: A ISO date string (so it's sortable and comparable)

+## Update

+Update will also update the `updatedAt` to the current date.
+Note that, when updating, the object needs to exists or you'll get a 404 response.

 ## Listing

-Listing often allows for a few additional like, pagination, filtering and sorting.
+Listing often allows for a few additional actions like, pagination, filtering and sorting.
+So, there you go...

 ### Listing query arguments